MU-Data-Science/GAF/FABRIC/Readme.md

  ```
  ${HOME}/GAF/FABRIC/scripts/run_variant_analysis_at_scale.sh -i /proj/eva-public-PG0/${USER}-sampleIDs-vlarge.txt -d NONE -n 8 -b 2 -p 17 -P H -G -g
  ```
+  - Refer to AVAH-FABRIC for running AVAH pipeline.
+It has the latest changes.
+Just clone on vm0 and rest is all good.
   - For AVAH with CPU only execution (`-G`), use `-p 7`.
 Otherwise, you may see `.retry` files for some sequences.
   - There are several ways to run AVAH.
 Refer to original [AVAH-STAR Repo](https://github.com/MU-Data-Science/GAF/tree/main/AVAH-STAR) for more options